mesosphere/marathon/docs/docs/persistent-volumes.md

 ```

 - `containerPath`: The path where your application will read and write data.
 This can currently be only relative and non-nested (`"data"`, but not `"/data"`, `"/var/data"` or `"var/data"`).
-- `mode`: The mode of the volume.
-Currently, `"RW"` is the only possible value.
+- `mode`: The access mode of the volume.
+Currently, `"RW"` is the only possible value and will let your application read from and write to the volume.
 - `persistent.size`: The size of the persistent volume in MiBs.

-You also need to set the `residency` parameter in order to tell Marathon to setup a stateful application.
+You also need to set the `residency` node in order to tell Marathon to setup a stateful application.
 Currently, the only valid option for this is:
 ```
 "residency": {
   "taskLostBehavior": "WAIT_FOREVER"